lightbulb_outline This question type can be used in a written assignment only.

 For an open question in a written assignment, you have the option to select the answer field types 'Field with lines', 'Empty field' or 'Field with squares'.
 Previously, the answer field types were separate question types ('Open question as blank box' and 'Open question with squares').
-This was changed in the release on July 24th 2022.

 Open questions will need to be graded manually.
 To support you in doing this, you can make use of criteria, rubrics or sliders.

 Create an open question in a written assignment

 To create an open question for a written assignment, follow the steps below.

 - Click the domain School name in the menu on the left.

 - Click label_important Courses in the menu at the top.

 - Select your course or use the search bar.

 - Select your assignment or create a new assignment.